MRoc/example-app/README.md

 # example-app

 Simple example app that can be used for kubernetes tests including metrics.
-To start follow:

 ## Local